Diocese of Salto

 The Diocese of Salto is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Uruguay.
 The diocese was erected in 1897.
 The Diocese of Salto covers four departments: Artigas, Salto, Paysandú, and Río Negro.
 Its see is at the Cathedral of Salto.

 The Diocese of Salto is a suffragan diocese of the ecclesiastical province of the metropolitan Archdiocese of Montevideo.
-The current bishop is Arturo Eduardo Fajardo Bustamante, who was appointed in 15 June 2020, transferring him from the Diocese of San José de Mayo.
+The current bishop is Arturo Eduardo Fajardo Bustamante, who was appointed on 15 June 2020, transferring him from the Diocese of San José de Mayo.